GiorCocc/PlaceReminder/README.md

 - Placeholders can be deleted by the user and modified at will
 - More information can be read from Apple Maps
 - When the user enters the region of a reminder, he is notified with a message that he has entered the region

+### Future developments and improvements

+Upcoming features to be implemented:

+- [ ] Addition of categories for places (e.g. work, home, school, etc.)
+- [ ] Adding photos for saved places
+- [ ] Ability to record a voice note for each saved place
+- [ ] Ability to change the geographic region radius for each saved place

 ## Installation